reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-sharing-links-sharepoint.md

 So reporting on sharing links might not be enough and look into drilling into unique permissions applied to each file, folder or item.
 I have provided two flavours of scripts using CSOM, PnP cmdlets and REST API

+## PowerShell Script sharing links overview using the PnP PowerShell

+{{< gist reshmee011 24bf63cc81ccae604b563a7c312f001f >}}

-## PowerShell Script overview using the CSOM method GetObjectSharingInformation
+## PowerShell Script sharing links overview using the CSOM method GetObjectSharingInformation

 This PowerShell script automates the process of retrieving sharing information in SharePoint Online on file, folder or item empowering administrators to efficiently audit sharing.
 The script was adapted from
 [How to get a list of shared links in a SharePoint Online document library?
 Any PowerShell or other way?](https://learn.microsoft.com/en-us/answers/questions/992330/how-to-get-a-list-of-shared-links-in-a-sharepoint) using the CSOM method GetObjectSharingInformation